 Professional Attorney Information Center

-This area of our website is to assist counsel in the handling of every aspect of a tort case from beginning to end by providing many real life samples of pleadings, discovery, motions and other weapons in our arsenal to maximize the value of our clients personal injury claims.
+This area of our website is to assist counsel in the handling of every aspect of a tort case from beginning to end.
+We do this by providing many real-life samples of pleadings, discovery, motions and other weapons in our arsenal to maximize the value of our clients' personal injury claims.

 - Demand Letters - Four sample settlement letters

 - Sample Pleadings - Examples of complaints, answers, and expert designations

 - Sample Discovery - Examples of interrogatories, depositions, designation of experts, request for admissions, and request for production of documents.

 - Potential Experts - A list of potential experts to consider in medical malpractice cases

 - Sample Motions in Limine - Examples in PI cases

 - Trial - A collection of sample direct examinations, cross-examinations, jury instructions, and opening and closing statements